bomonike/bomonike.github.io/alexa.md

 ## Devices

+As of Jan 2025, Amazon reports 600 million Alexa devices now out in the world.

 Amazon has put Alexa Natural Language Processing (NLP) smarts available in several types of devices:

    * Echo (the tall tube containing speakers) can be used as a speakerphone
-   * Echo Show (with the monitor) is for individual use on desks within private offices
+   * Echo Show (with the monitor and speaker) is for individual use on desks within private offices.
+They first to get <a target="_blank" href="https://www.amazon.com/dp/B0DCCNHWV5?ref=ods_surl_xaa_us">Alexa+ AI features</a> are Echo Show 8, 10, 15, and 21.
+Mango Display app and it's awesome.
+No ads.
+The calendar widget (expandable to full screen) that can connect to Google Calendar.
    * Echo Dot is for controlling speakerphone devices such as Polycom

    * Hub
    * Tap
    * Multi-modal devices have a touch-screen in addition to microphone and speaker

-   * on iPhones mobile phones
+   * <a target="_blank" href="https://www.amazon.com/Amazon-com-Amazon-Alexa/dp/B00P03D4D2">Alexa app on iPhone mobile phones</a>
    * on Android mobile phones
    * on Windows 10 computers
    * on macOS laptops and workstations